ItsNiceCraft/ItsNiceCraft/README.md

 #### // recent stars

 - [anandrmedia/heroku-free-alternatives](https://github.com/anandrmedia/heroku-free-alternatives) - Free tier of Heroku Dynos, Postgres and Data for Redis will no longer be available after November 28, 2022.
 Let&#39;s find a list of services with a free plan that developers can use as an alternative to Heroku.
-Feel free to submit PRs and improve the list. (today)
+Feel free to submit PRs and improve the list.
+(1 day ago)
-- [shadowsocks/shadowsocks-android](https://github.com/shadowsocks/shadowsocks-android) - A shadowsocks client for Android (today)
+- [shadowsocks/shadowsocks-android](https://github.com/shadowsocks/shadowsocks-android) - A shadowsocks client for Android (1 day ago)
-- [shadowsocks/shadowsocks-windows](https://github.com/shadowsocks/shadowsocks-windows) - A C# port of shadowsocks (today)
+- [shadowsocks/shadowsocks-windows](https://github.com/shadowsocks/shadowsocks-windows) - A C# port of shadowsocks (1 day ago)
-- [shadowsocks/shadowsocks-rust](https://github.com/shadowsocks/shadowsocks-rust) - A Rust port of shadowsocks (today)
+- [shadowsocks/shadowsocks-rust](https://github.com/shadowsocks/shadowsocks-rust) - A Rust port of shadowsocks (1 day ago)
 - [kholia/OSX-KVM](https://github.com/kholia/OSX-KVM) - Run macOS on QEMU/KVM.
 With OpenCore &#43; Monterey &#43; Ventura &#43; Sonoma support now!
 Only commercial (paid) support is available now to avoid spammy issues.
 No Mac system is required.
-(1 day ago)
+(2 days ago)

 ## // metrics